CDPHE-bioinformatics/CDPHE-influenza/README.md

 ## Overview
 This repo contains CDPHE's workflow (`influenza_assembly.wdl` & `influenza_assembly_summary.wdl`) for the whole genome assembly and anlaysis of Influenza A and B clincal specimens or grown viral isolates.
 This workflow is written in WDL and can be ran on the Terra.bio platform.
+The workflow is availabe on Dockerstore: [influenza assembly](https://dockstore.org/workflows/github.com/CDPHE-bioinformatics/CDPHE-influenza/influenza_assembly:main?tab=info) and [influenza assembly summary](https://dockstore.org/workflows/github.com/CDPHE-bioinformatics/CDPHE-influenza/influenza_assembly_summary:main?tab=info)

 Sequencing data is generated using an amplicon sequencing approach with the unviersal Influenza A and universal Influenza B primers which bind to highly conserved regions at the terminal 3' and 5' ends of each gene segment.
 Currently this workflow only accepts 2x150 paired end Illumina read data.